top of page

 The level can be set directly from the front of the Madison Streamer, using the rotary knob.
 The row of LEDs around the left-hand edge of the knob indicates the level.

-Level commands sent by control applications are also sent to the Madison Streamer.
-So, whether you're using Wattson Music, Audirvana, Roon, or Tidal Connect, volume processing is always carried out by the Madison Streamer's internal processor.
+Level commands sent by control applications are also handled to the Madison Streamer.
+So, whether you're using Wattson Music, Audirvana, Roon, Qobuz Connect or Tidal Connect, volume processing is always carried out by the Madison Streamer's internal processor.

 9. Switching between input sources